Top 10 Vegetarian Dishes in Eastern Europe| Traditional Meat-Free Food Guide

 -

-Toppings: usually fried onions, melted butter, and sour cream
+Toppings: Crisp fried onions, melted butter, and a generous dollop of sour cream.

 Hungary – The Land of Paprika and Goulash